 Whilst social entrepreneurs are increasingly aware of the unmet need of individuals and the market opportunity that clearly exists, significant gaps remain in the availability of investment and specialist support for these entrepreneurs, hindering the development of innovative new approaches.
 This is especially true for entrepreneurs at the very early stages of their development, where grant funds and seed-stage investors can be difficult to access and when organisations need the greatest amount of support to refine their offers and reach their first customers.

-Investor interest in the space is growing, with investors (including many of our existing venture, outcomes and property funds) leading funding rounds to support the scale up of innovative charities and social enterprises such as Oomph!, Breezie, HomeTouch, CASA, Unforgettable and HCT Group, proactively leading the development and providing investment into Reconnections Worcestershire and Ways to Wellness Social Impact Bonds and backing property-based models such as OneHousing’s Extra Care developments, Belong Living’s care villages and Greensleeves’ care homes.
+Investor interest in the space is growing, with investors (including many of our existing venture, outcomes and property funds) leading funding rounds to support the scale up of innovative charities and social enterprises such as Oomph!, Breezie, HomeTouch, CASA, and Unforgettable, proactively leading the development and providing investment into Reconnections Worcestershire and Ways to Wellness Social Impact Bonds and backing property-based models such as OneHousing’s Extra Care developments, Belong Living’s care villages and Greensleeves’ care homes.
 Collectively these represent just under 9% of our investment portfolio at the end December 2017, however this falls to just over 3% when removing our property-based investments and we believe more needs to be done to focus investment and support in this area if we are to materially change people’s experiences in later life.

 Having surveyed the funding, investment and support available for ageing-related entrepreneurship we have identified 5 key opportunity areas that we believe can help accelerate the development and scale of impactful approaches that seek to improve people’s experience of later life.
 These include: